Silver Jubilee Government Degree College

 Silver Jubilee Government College is located in B- Camp, Kurnool, Andhra Pradesh, India.
 It was established on the occasion of Silver Jubilee Celebrations of independence India.

 It was established in 1972 by the government of Andhra Pradesh.
 Both male and female students from Andhra Pradesh are admitted after passing an entrance test.

-In 2018 NIRF Rankings given by the Ministry of Human Resource development, Silver jubilee Govt college (A) secured 35th rank in colleges all over the India and it is the NO.1 college in the state of Andhra Pradesh.
+In the 2018 national government Ministry of Human Resource Development National Institutional Ranking Framework, the college was ranked 35th among colleges in India and first in the state of Andhra Pradesh.
+In the 2019 rankings, the college fell to 66th place in its category.
+In 2020, it was placed in the 101-150 rank band for colleges.
+In 2021, 2022, and 2023, it participated in the NIRF, but was not ranked.